Milofow/Milofow/Research/Docker.md

 ## Create and deploy docker

 1. create a "Dockerfile" with special commands to build your docker from your project
-2. make sure for java applications there is a jar file from your project and rename it to projectname.jar
+2. make sure for java applications there is a jar file from your project and rename it to projectname.jar if this is not the case use ```mvn package``` to add it (dont forget to rename it!
 3. run ```Docker build -t username/your-project-name . ```
 4. ```docker tag username/your-project-name username/your-project-name```
 5. ```docker push username/your-project-name```